Verify that your Project is in the City of Miami

 Meet with a Qualified Licensed Contractor

 - It is recommended that you seek-out a qualified contractor who is familiar with this type of work.
 A qualified contractor is one who holds an EC or CVC license only.
-Reminder: if you're applying for a residential project you do not need a separate roofing permit, but if this is a commercial project, you need both a roofing permit (as a sub-permit), and the solar panel permit.
+Reminder: if you're applying for a residential project you do not need a separate roofing permit, but if this is a commercial project, you need both a roofing permit and the solar panel permit

 - If you are a contractor, please make note of the above requirements.